-Volkswagen’s current electric e-Golf churns out 115 horsepower with 199 ft/lbs of torque.
+Volkswagen’s current electric 2019 e-Golf churns out 134 horsepower with 214 ft/lbs of torque.
+It has a 36 kilowatt hour battery (36 kWh), and has a factory stated range of 125 miles.
 Variable battery regeneration gives options for deceleration vs. recharging.
 At full regen, one hardly needs the brakes.
 Once again, Volkswagen has worked hard to top the field.
 The e-Golf easily leads the other electric car offerings in its class for trim, driveability and comfort.
-The distance per charge is just over the competition, and that leads to a serious discussion.
+The distance per charge is near the top of the ranges of comparable cars, and that leads to a serious discussion.
 Battery longevity will no doubt become the leading issue with electric cars.
 Everyone is aware that batteries all lose their capacity over time, but few understand all the variables.

 Battery life is defined as ending when a battery reaches about 2/3 of its capacity, sometimes referred to as Cycle Life.
 How quickly it reaches this limit has a number of factors.
 Depth of Discharge cycles.
 Operation and storage in hot or cold environments.
 High peak charge voltages.
 Fast rates of charge or discharge.
 Amount of time left discharged.

 Most hybrid cars are still chugging around after 10 years, although a few have needed battery and/or power control/charging modules replaced.
 That’s because the gas engine is constantly recharging the battery, not allowing it to drop to a low level of charge, or stay discharged for very long.
 Cell phones on the other hand are commonly left to discharge near empty, and sometimes left at low states of charge for long periods.
-It is common for cell phones to be at 70% or less of their original capacity by 2 years old, and not usable before 3 years old.
-Electric car batteries will also have degrade over time, and different consumers will have different results, the real question will be when is said battery unusable for the needs of said consumer.
+It is common for cell phones to be at 70% or less of their original capacity by 2 years old, and not usable at all before the battery reaches 3 years old.
+Electric car batteries will also degrade over time, and different consumers will have different results.
+The real question will be when is said battery unusable for the needs of said consumer.
 The consensus more or less matches the VW warranty of 8 years or 100,000 miles against 70% capacity.
-So that is 70% of the original stated 83 miles, or a 56 mile range, with no hills, at 68 degrees Fahrenheit, no climate control, and no electrical consumers turned on.
+That warranty is a Federal Required Standard.
+So that is 70% of the original stated range with no hills, at 68 degrees Fahrenheit, no climate control, and no electrical consumers turned on.

 Battery Capacity and Cycle Life are related, but not the same.
 Battery Capacity is the amount of available energy before the battery reaches about 3 volts per cell.
 Cycle life refers to how many Charge / Discharge cycles one gets before the battery reaches 70% of its rated capacity.
 The indicated driving range on the dash of an EV is only loosely related to both these factors.
 Generally when an EV is new, the battery is only allowed to charge to 80% capacity and discharged to 30% capacity.
 As the car ages, this range is extended to allow minimal reduction in driving distances.
 It’s not just a trick, this also extends battery life.